eggls6/exostab2/docs/source/index.rst

 high precision, long term numerical orbit simulations - a 1000 CPU year's worth of simulations to be exact - and
 presents regions of dynamical stability through a *simple* and *intuitive* API.

-Check out the :doc:`API` section for further information.
+Check out the :ref:`API` section for further information.

-A :ref:`web-based tool <https://apexgroup.web.illinois.edu/stability/index.html>`_ is accessible through the :ref:`Astrodynamics and Planetary Exploration (APEX) <https://apexgroup.web.illinois.edu/>`_ group at UIUC.
+A `web-based tool <https://apexgroup.web.illinois.edu/stability/index.html>`_ is accessible through the `Astrodynamics and Planetary Exploration (APEX) <https://apexgroup.web.illinois.edu/>`_ group at UIUC.

 .. note::